adamgreen/mri-swd/README.md

 ## Unsupported Features
 * Debugging of **Core 1 on the RP2040**
-* Debugging of microcontrollers other than the RP2040 for various reasons, including:
-    * No **FPU** support
-    * `mri-swd` returns fixed memory layout (suitable for the RP2040) to GDB
-    * SWD clock is fixed at 24MHz
-* FLASH programming of microcontrollers other than the RP2040.
+* FLASH programming of microcontrollers other than the RP2040 or nRF52xxx.
 * Semihosting
 * RTOS Thread Support
 * Connecting GDB over USB.
 Only WiFi for now.